-- [School name] sometimes places pupils in alternative provision either on a full or part time basis.
-The school recognises the additional vulnerabilities of these pupils and that the responsibility for their safeguarding remains with the school.
-The school has put in place checks to ensure the provider meets the needs of each pupil and there is regular communication on their welfare, well-being and safety. - This also applies to children who cannot attend school for health reasons and will be considered on a case by case basis.
+- [School name] sometimes places pupils in alternative provision either on a full or part time basis. - The school recognises the additional vulnerabilities of any pupil placed in an alternative provision and that the responsibility for that safeguarding of that pupil remains with the school. - The school has put in place checks to ensure the provider meets the needs of each pupil and there is regular communication on their welfare, well-being and safety. - This also applies to children who cannot attend school for health reasons and will be considered on a case-by-case basis.